 AALRR has a dedicated group of attorneys on its Intellectual Property Team with the experience and expertise to vigorously enforce your trademarks and defend you against claims of trademark infringement.
 Attorneys on the Firm’s Intellectual Property Team can also assist you with registration of your trademarks with the United States Patent and Trademark Office.
 Contact the authors for assistance with your trademark and other intellectual property needs.

 This AALRR publication is intended for informational purposes only and should not be relied upon in reaching a conclusion in a particular area of law.
 Applicability of the legal principles discussed may differ substantially in individual situations.
 Receipt of this or any other AALRR publication does not create an attorney-client relationship.
 The Firm is not responsible for inadvertent errors that may occur in the publishing process.

-Brian Wheeler leads the firm’s Intellectual Property Litigation Team.
-His practice focuses on intellectual property and high-stakes, complex commercial litigation and white collar defense and investigations.
-He has ...
+Brian Wheeler leads the firm’s Intellectual Property and Data Security & Privacy team.
+His practice focuses on intellectual property, data security and privacy, and high-stakes complex commercial litigation, water ...

 Joseph K. Lee is a member of the Commercial and Complex Litigation Practice Group and the firm’s Intellectual Property Team.
-Mr. Lee represents private companies in contract and business tort ...
+Mr. Lee represents private companies in intellectual property matters, contract and business tort ...

 Other AALRR Blogs